Lawson schemes for highly oscillatory stochastic differential equations and conservation of invariants: Preservation of invariants

-It is well known that the standard trapezoidal rule almost preserves quadratic invariants for deterministic differential equations, see e.g.\ \cite[Example V.4.2]{hairer06gni}.
+It is well known that the standard trapezoidal rule almost preserves quadratic invariants for deterministic differential equations, see e.g.\ \citet[Example V.4.2]{hairer06gni}.
 This property does unfortunately not extend to the stochastic trapezoidal rule in general.
 But if all the drift and diffusion terms are linear and included in the $L$ operator, a similar result can be obtained, which is also a good argument for using full stochastic Lawson schemes instead of the drift ones.

-\begin{theorem} Let \cref{ass:commute,ass:SkewSym,ass:ABskew} hold, let $g_m\equiv0$ for $m=1,\dots,M$ in \cref{equ:sde} (all diffusion terms are linear and commute) and let $Y_n$ denote its discrete time approximation using the trapezoidal FSL scheme.
-Then there exists a constant $c$ such that
+\begin{theorem} Let \cref{ass:commute,ass:SkewSym,ass:ABskew} hold, let $g_m\equiv0$ for $m=1,\dots,M$ in \cref{equ:sde} (all diffusion terms are linear and commute) and let $Y_n$ denote its discrete time approximation using the trapezoidal FSL scheme {with equidistant step sizes $h$}.
+Then

 \end{theorem} \begin{proof} The trapezoidal Lawson rule \eqref{equ:LawsonTrap} can be considered as composed by two half steps, one with an exponential forward Euler step, and one with an exponential backward Euler step, as follows: